Dam Removal at College Lake in Lynchburg

 The decision not to refill College Lake was changed two months later.
 Without the slackwater at the lake, Blackwater Creeks was carrying sediment directly to the James River and debris was clogging the spillway.
 An engineering study revealed that keeping the lake empty lake would not reduce the risk of another flood.
 A spokesperson for Lynchburg Water Resources said:6

-replacing the College Lake dam will require building a new US 221 (Lakeside Drive) bridge over Blackwater Creek
+replacing the College Lake dam required building a new US 221 (Lakeside Drive) bridge over Blackwater Creek

-replacing the College Lake dam will require building a new US 221 (Lakeside Drive) bridge over Blackwater Creek
+replacing the College Lake dam required building a new US 221 (Lakeside Drive) bridge over Blackwater Creek

 the USGS gauge at College Lake, on US 221 (Lakeside Drive) bridge in Lynchburg, allows a faster response in a future rainstorm